jonnonz1/nz-statute-book/acts/public/1993/electoral-act-1993.md

   - **General electoral district** means an electoral district other than a Maori electoral district
   - **General electoral population** means total ordinarily resident population as shown in the last periodical census of population and dwellings with the exception of the Maori electoral population
   - **Government** means the Government of New Zealand
+  - **hospital** —
-  - **hospital** means a hospital care institution within the meaning of section 58(4) of the Health and Disability Services (Safety) Act 2001
+    (a) means a hospital care institution within the meaning of section 58(4) of the Health and Disability Services (Safety) Act 2001; but
+    (b) for the purposes of sections 80, 86AA, 86AAB, 86AAC, 86A, and 86C, has the meaning given in section 2(1) of the Mental Health (Compulsory Assessment and Treatment) Act 1992
   - **illegal practice** means any act declared by this Act to be an illegal practice
   - **issuing officer** , in relation to a polling place, means the manager of the polling place or a person authorised, under section 158(3)﻿(a), to issue ballot papers in the polling place
   - **list candidate** means any person whose name is specified in a party list submitted to the Electoral Commission under section 127